Republic-AI/Republic/README.md

 You should see a React Flow UI with two default nodes (Python LLM and Node LLM) and one edge between them.

 6.	**Click "Run Flow" to execute the entire pipeline**:
-The Orchestrator calls each microservice in turn, passes outputs forward, and returns a final result object.
+The orchestrator calls each microservice in turn, passes outputs forward, and returns a final result object.

 To stop everything:
 ```bash